-- 1) Main AC Power switch- This is the master control and must be turned ON for the Architect to function.
+• Main AC Power switch- This is the master control and must be turned ON for the Architect to function.
 When the main power switch is on, the blue Power LED on the front panel lights up.
-Normally the only time that you would need to turn the AC power switch off is when the system is going to be unused for an extended period. - 2) Remote 12 volt Power Trigger This removable 3-pin remote connector on the rear panel allows simple interfacing with external control systems.
-It accepts either a contact closure or external +12 volts DC. (see diagram) The two-color Protection LED on the front panel illuminates Blue to show that the remote power control is active. - 3) Ethernet Control If you have the Architect Model 961 with the Ethernet control port you have remote control over the amplifiers power from almost anywhere in the world via the Internet.
-This is also very useful on a more local sense for integrating the amplifier with a home automation system via Ethernet. - 4) Signal Sensing Another level of amplifier control is the Signal-Sense circuitry.
+Normally the only time that you would need to turn the AC power switch off is when the system is going to be unused for an extended period.

+• Remote 12 volt Power Trigger - This removable 3-pin remote connector on the rear panel allows simple interfacing with external control systems.
+It accepts either a contact closure or external +12 volts DC. (see diagram) The two-color Protection LED on the front panel illuminates Blue to show that the remote power control is active.

+• Mini Jack - Your Architect is equipped with two mono 1/8" jacks which are wired parallel to each other and work in conjunction with the 3-pin remote power connector.
+Either 1/8" input can receive a 12-volt trigger which will turn-on your Architect amplifier.
+Additionally the unused mini jack jack can then output 12 volts that can be used to turn-on secondary amplifier.
+If you are using the 3-pin connector to trigger the Architect, both of the 1/8" jacks can provide output trigger.

+• Ethernet Control - If you have the Architect Model 1161 with the Ethernet control port you have remote control over the amplifiers power from almost anywhere in the world via the Internet.
+This is also very useful on a more local sense for integrating the amplifier with a home automation system via Ethernet.
+Do not use the 12v trigger if you are controlling the Architech via the ethernet.

+• Signal Sensing - Another level of amplifier control is the Signal-Sense circuitry.
 This provides individual channel muting control.
 When active, it senses that an audio signal is present on the RCA inputs then enables the power and unmutes that zone.
 The zone status LEDs on the front panel light up Blue when a signal is present.